MicrosoftDocs/memdocs/memdocs/intune/configuration/device-profile-troubleshoot.md

 - If a configuration policy setting conflicts with a setting in another configuration policy, this conflict is shown in Intune.
 Manually resolve these conflicts.

-In the Intune admin center, there are few places you can create configuration policies, including Group Policy analytics, Endpoint Security, Security Baselines, and more.
+In the Intune admin center, there are few places you can create configuration policies, including Group Policy analytics, endpoint security, security baselines, and more.
 If there's a conflict and you have multiple policies, then check all the places you've configured policies.
 Also, the built-in reporting features can help with conflicts.
 For more information on the available reports, go to [Intune reports](../fundamentals/reports.md).

 ### Custom iOS/iPadOS or macOS policies that conflict